-The investments under one month duration, totalling £6m consist of four investments; £3m to Royal Bank of Scotland (RBS) in two separate investments, £2m to Sumitomo Mitsui Banking Corporation and £1m to Santander.
-The RBS deposits were originally made for twelve months and the other two were made for six months and three months consecutively.
-When they are reinvested they will again be spread over varied lending periods in order to maintain liquidity.
-The investments for 1-3 months totalling £4m is spread over three counterparties and they were originally made for a period of six months.
-The investments in the 3-6 month period totalling £3m consists of investments to two counterparties that were originally invested over a six month period, upon reinvestment they will also be spread over varied lending periods to maintain liquidity.
-Balances on call include the investments in the MMF.
+The investments under one month duration, totalling £5.5m consist of four investments; £3m to Santander, £1m to Nationwide Building Society, and £1.5m to Leeds Building Society.
+These deposits were originally made for six months.
+When they are reinvested they will be spread over varied lending periods in order to maintain liquidity.
+The investments for 1-3 months totalling £4m is spread over three counterparties and they were originally made for a periods of six months.
+The investments in the 3-6 month period totalling £12m consists of investments to five counterparties, four that were originally invested over a six month period, and one that was invested for a 12 month period.
+Upon reinvestment they will also be spread over varied lending periods to maintain liquidity.
+Balances on call consist of £750k investments in the two Money Market Funds.
 A MMF helps improve the liquidity of the Authority's balances.
 By investing collectively, the Authority benefits from liquidity contributed by others and from the knowledge they are all unlikely to need to call on that money at the same time.